 A popular misconception is that only rich people have trusts, but this couldn’t be farther from the truth.
 Trusts can be a key component in estate planning in Raleigh NC or for the ongoing care of yourself or loved ones.
 The value of the assets in the trust is not what’s important, protecting those assets is.

-To inquire about trusts and to find out if a trust is right for you, contact us at Eldreth Law Firm, PC.
+To inquire about trusts and to find out if a trust is right for you, contact us at Eldreth Law Firm, PLLC.
 We will be happy to discuss trusts with you help determine what best suits your needs and wishes in your estate planning in Raleigh NC and the overall process.

 If you don’t have an estate plan in place or haven’t reviewed yours in several years, now might be the best time to start.
 Our attorney is here to help you get your estate planning in Raleigh NC in order and ready should you pass in an untimely manner or become incapacitated at some point.
 It’s better to be safe than sorry when it comes to an estate plan.
 Contact our attorney to get started estate planning, today.